KJasman/CSC360-Handbook/Chapter1.typ

 `git pull` does the opposite—it fetches the latest commits from a remote repository and integrates them into your local branch, keeping your work synchronized with the team's changes.

+#box(
+  width: 100%,
+  stroke: 0.75pt,
+  radius: 4pt,
+  inset: 8pt,
+   [Note: The first time you use one of these commands, you may be prompted to set an "upstream" - along with the command to do so.
+After you do this, `git pull` and `git push` may be run without additional parameters.])

 These commands bridge your isolated development environment with the broader collaborative workspace!

 ```sh
 git push <remote> <branch>